zeppelinos/kernel/README.md

 ## Developing kernel standard libraries

+Note: For an easier development experience, all of the functionality described below can be accessed through the command line by using the `zos` tool provided in the [zos-cli](https://github.com/zeppelinos/zos-cli) repository.
+Only continue reading this guide if you want to learn how to programatically submit new zOS Kernel standard library releases, or if you want to learn how they work under the hood.

 The **zeppelin_os** kernel handles releases of the standard library.
 Any developer can register new stdlib releases with the kernel, which can then be vouched for by other users, earning the developer a fraction of the `ZepTokens` staked.
 In order to register a new stdlib release, developers must first deploy each of the contracts to be included in it, making sure the constructors are replaced by an `initialize` method which initializes the state variables, like is done in the example in `ERC721Token`.

 Once all contracts have been deployed, the developer must deploy a new `Release` instance.
 With the `Release` already on the blockchain, the contracts that are to be part of the release must be included using the `setImplementation` method of the `Release` (defined in [`ContractDirectory`](https://github.com/zeppelinos/zos-lib/contracts/application/versioning/ContractDirectory.sol), upstream in the inheritance hierachy).
 The method has the following prototype: